MetPX/sarracenia/doc/sr_subscribe.1.rst

 connection or download transfer (applied per buffer during transfer.)

 The  **inflight**  option sets how to ignore files when they are being transferred or (in mid-flight betweeen two systems.)
+Incorrect setting of this option causes unreliable transfers, and care must be taken.
+See `Delivery Completion`_ for more details.

 The value can be a file name suffix, which is appended to create a temporary name during the transfer.
 If **inflight**  is set to **.**, then it is a prefix, to conform with the standard for "hidden" files on unix/linux.
 In either case, when the transfer is complete, the file is renamed to it's permanent name to allow further processing.

 The  **inflight**  option can also be specified as a time interval, for example, 10 for 10 seconds.
 When set to a time interval, a reader of a file ensures that it waits until the file has not been modified in that interval.
 So a file woll not be processed until it has stayed the same for at least 10 seconds.

 When the **delete** option is set, after a download has completed successfully, the subscriber will delete the file at the upstream source.
 Default is false.